-In October 2003, we entered into a Technology Transfer and Manufacturing Agreement with a contract manufacturer, Laureate Pharma, L.P., which provides for the establishment of a Surfaxin manufacturing line together with the production of clinical and commercial drug supply in conformance with current

-Good Manufacturing Practices (cGMP).
-This agreement also encompasses plans for manufacturing scale-up and enhancements, including additional equipment to support our anticipated commercial-scale requirements of Surfaxin for the treatment of Respiratory Distress Syndrome in premature infants and our anticipated clinical-scale production requirements of Surfaxin for the treatment of Acute Respiratory Distress Syndrome in adults.
+Through our contract manufacturer, Laureate Pharma, L.P., we have established a Surfaxin manufacturing line to support the production of clinical and commercial drug supply in conformance with current Good Manufacturing Practices (cGMP).
+This arrangement provides for the commercial-scale requirements of Surfaxin for the prevention of RDS in premature infants and our anticipated clinical-scale production requirements of Surfaxin for the treatment of ARDS in adults.
+Our manufacturing capability has now provided adequate Surfaxin ARDS product to supply all participating clinical sites in order to complete Part B of the Phase 2 study.
 In addition to our arrangement with Laureate, we plan to conduct other activities in connection with the implementation of our long term manufacturing strategy including evaluating and establishing additional contract or Discovery-owned manufacturing facilities.
-See "Risks Related to Our Business - In order to conduct our clinical trials we need adequate supplies of our drug substance and drug product and competitors' drug product, which may not be readily available"; and "If the parties we depend on for manufacturing our pharmaceutical products do not timely supply these products, it may delay or impair our ability to develop and market our products."
+See "Risks Related to Our Business" - "In order to conduct our clinical trials we need adequate supplies of our drug substance and drug product which may not be readily available" and "If the parties we depend on for manufacturing our pharmaceutical products do not timely supply these products, it may delay or impair our ability to develop and market our products".

-We have a collaboration arrangement with Quintiles Transnational Corp., and its affiliate, PharmaBio, to provide certain commercialization services in the United States for Surfaxin for the treatment of Respiratory Distress Syndrome in premature infants and Meconium Aspiration Syndrome in full-term infants.
+We have a collaboration arrangement with Quintiles and PharmaBio to provide certain commercialization services in the United States for Surfaxin for the treatment of RDS in premature infants and MAS in full-term infants.
 Quintiles is obligated to hire and train a dedicated United States sales force that will be branded in the market as ours.
-Quintiles has committed to make available up to \$70 million in post-launch funding to cover the first seven years of United States sales and marketing costs.
+Quintiles has committed to make available up to \$70.0 million in post-launch funding to cover the first seven years of United States sales and marketing costs.
 In return, Quintiles is entitled to receive a commission on net sales of Surfaxin over a 10-year period.
-The Quintiles arrangement allows us to retain product ownership and have sales and marketing capabilities in place for the commercialization of Surfaxin in the United States, if approved.
+The Quintiles arrangement allows us to retain product ownership and have sales and marketing capabilities in place for the commercialization of Surfaxin for RDS and MAS in the United States, if approved.

 We have a strategic alliance with Laboratorios del Dr. Esteve S.A. to develop, market and sell Surfaxin throughout Europe and Latin America.
-Esteve will provide certain commercialization services for Surfaxin for the treatment of Respiratory Distress Syndrome in premature infants, Meconium Aspiration Syndrome in full-term infants and Acute Lung Injury/Acute Respiratory Distress Syndrome in adult patients.
+Esteve will provide certain commercialization services for Surfaxin for the prevention of RDS in premature infants, MAS in full-term infants and ARDS/ Acute Lung Injury (ALI)/ in adult patients.
 Our exclusive supply agreement with Esteve provides that Esteve will purchase from us all of its Surfaxin drug product requirements at an established transfer price based on sales of Surfaxin by Esteve and/or its sublicensee(s).
-Esteve will pay certain clinical trial costs related to obtaining regulatory approval in Europe for the indications of Acute Lung Injury/Acute Respiratory Distress Syndrome will make certain milestone payments to us upon the attainment of European marketing regulatory approval for Surfaxin.
+Esteve will pay certain clinical trial costs related to obtaining regulatory approval in Europe for the indications of ALI/ARDS and will make certain milestone payments to us upon the attainment of European marketing regulatory approval for Surfaxin.

 We will need to generate significant revenues from product sales and or related royalties and transfer prices to achieve and maintain profitability.
-Through March 31, 2004, we had not generated any revenues from any product sales, and had not achieved profitability on a quarterly or annual basis.
+Through June 30, 2004, we had not generated any revenues from any product sales, and had not achieved profitability on a quarterly or annual basis.
 Our ability to achieve profitability depends upon, among other things, our ability to develop products, obtain regulatory approval for products under development and enter into agreements for product development, manufacturing and commercialization.
 In addition, our results are dependent upon the performance of our strategic partners and third party contract manufacturers and suppliers.
 Moreover, we may never achieve significant revenues or profitable operations from the sale of any of our products or technologies.